 Professor of Theology and the History of Christianity; also in the College; Associate Faculty in the Department of History, Social Sciences Division

 MA (University of Amsterdam)

 PhD (University of Amsterdam)

 Willemien Otten studies the history of Christianity and Christian thought with a focus on the Western medieval and the early Christian intellectual tradition, including the continuity of Platonic themes.
-She has worked extensively on the Carolingian thinker Johannes Scottus Eriugena and on the twelfth century renaissance including Peter Abelard, and has developed a general interest in analyzing (early) medieval thought and theology as weaving biblical, ancient, and patristic influences into the open cultural outlook of medieval humanism.
+She has worked extensively on the Carolingian thinker Johannes Scottus Eriugena and on twelfth century humanistic thinkers including Peter Abelard.
+Her general interest lies in analyzing (early) medieval thought and theology as an amalgam of biblical, ancient, and patristic influences which, woven together, constitute their own intellectual matrix.

-A Dutch native, Otten has served since 2009 on the Dutch National Task Force for Sustainable Humanities, whose aim is to strengthen the position of the humanities across the various Dutch universities.
-The work of the Task Force is expected to be completed in 2016.
+A Dutch native, Otten has served since 2009 on a Task Force for Sustainable Humanities instituted by the Dutch minister of education to strengthen the position of the humanities across the various Dutch universities.
+The work of the Task Force will be completed at the end of 2016.